Car Audio Grounding Guide - How to Get a Better Amp Ground

 • Charging voltage

 A Brand X alternator or other high output alternator should be planned with the wiring and grounds, not treated as a stand-alone fix.
+You can also read our full high output alternator guide for car audio before choosing an alternator size.

 Grounding and Battery Support